Qazzquimby/llm-long-term-memory/readme.md

 KeyInfoSummary (potentially redundant given relevance and importance filtering of other context.
 Failsafe.)
-- A length capped summary of everything the llm should know at all times
+- A length capped summary of everything the llm should know at all times This is saved to file rather than db, as there's only one and it has no linking.

 ContextItem (base class for anything that can be presented as context)
 - usefulness score.
 Item is periodically reviewed if it was used when it was supplied.
 Score increases and decreases cumulatively.
+- 1-10 strategic importance
+- 1-10 emotional salience
+- time created, time last updated
+- retired_by, ContextItem, for use when merged into another item.
+If not null, this item should not be used.

-Messages (straight from the chat)
+Messages (Not important enough to be ContextItem. straight from the chat.
+Goes into MessageSumary)
 - body
 - sender
-- associated Facts
-- associated Entities
-- containing Summary
+- summary: MessageSummary
 - time sent

-MessageSummary (condensed paraphrasing of a block of memories.
-Summaries can have any number of levels of compression.
-A Summary1 is a summary of raw data.
-A Summary2 is a summary of Summary1s.
-This intentionally puts more weight on more recent additions, like how long term memory fades.)
+MessageSummary (Subclass of ContextItem.
+A condensed paraphrasing of a block of memories.
+Summaries are later merged and condensed futher as they grow old)
-- text body
+- body
-- contained Messages
+- related Facts
-- containing Summary
+- related Entities

 Entities (anything you might make into a wiki page)
 - aliases
 - Brief, a ~2 sentence summary
-- if many facts, a EntityFactSummary (Dossier?).
-Facts not in the summary are presented normally in addition.
 - Facts tagged with this Entity

-EntityFactSummary
-- A length capped summary of an entity's current Facts for cheaper presentation to the Assistant.
-- summarized Facts
+- MessageSummaries related to this Entity

 Facts (statements in memory)
 - ~1 sentence body
 - list of related Entities
-- time created, time last updated
-- 1-10 strategic importance
-- 1-10 emotional salience
+- Supported Theories

 Questions (known unknowns, subtype of Fact)

-Objectives (terminal or belonging to a terminal objective, subtype of Fact)
-- owning Objective?
+- possible theories

 Theories (speculative facts, subtype of Fact)
 - evidence Facts
+- relevant question

+Objectives (terminal or belonging to a terminal objective, subtype of Fact)
+- parent objective?
+- child objective

 # Context presentation